Juxtaposition Arts: Notable work

 The Guthrie Theater in Minneapolis commissioned JXTA to create a work for its building as part of the theater's anti-racism commitments.
-The sculpture "Luminous Current" was installed on the ninth floor of the theater and created by D’Angelo Raymond and Temesgen Besha.
-As artist apprentices, they worked under guidance from lead designers and architects Niko Kubota and Sam Ero-Phillips.
-The glowing 40-foot long aluminum sculpture's 200 pounds hangs from the ceiling and was intended to evoke the area where the theater is located between the Mississippi River and downtown Minneapolis.
+The sculpture, "Luminous Current" by D’Angelo Raymond and Temesgen Besha, was installed in 2019 on the ninth floor.
+Raymond and Besha worked as artist apprentices under the guidance of lead designers and architects Niko Kubota and Sam Ero-Phillips.
+The glowing 40-foot long, 200-pound aluminum sculpture hangs from the ceiling and is meant to evoke the area where the theater is located between the Mississippi River and downtown Minneapolis.